wazuh/wazuh-documentation/source/pci-dss/configuration-assessment.rst

    Note that the SCA check IDs for the same requirement may vary depending on the endpoint the SCA scan is being run on.

 - PCI DSS 8.3.7 states that individuals are not allowed to submit a new password/passphrase that is the same as any of the last four passwords/passphrases used.

-   In order to check the password reuse policy and help meet requirement 8.3.7, we have the SCA check 18157 **Ensure password reuse is limited** for Ubuntu 14.04 endpoints.
-As such, when an SCA scan runs, you are able to detect if the password history policy meets the requirement.
+   We have the SCA check 18157 **Ensure password reuse is limited** for Ubuntu 14.04 endpoints.
+It checks the password reuse policy and helps meet requirement 8.3.7.
+So, when an SCA scan runs, you can detect if the password history policy meets the requirement.

    .. thumbnail:: ../images/pci/ensure-password-reuse-is-limited.png
          :title: Ensure password reuse is limited
          :align: center